 The general consensus right now is that if your show doesn't have 30,000 - 50,000 downloads per month, you can't get any sponsor to look at you seriously.
 To really get the big advertisers (MailChimp, Squarespace) you need 50,000 downloads per episode.

 If you're looking to earn an income from a podcast with smaller download numbers, here's what's worked for me.

-Background — I’ve had three podcasts (MegaMaker, Build & Launch, and Product People) all focused on a very specific niche.
-They’re for software developers, designers, and other makers who want to launch their own digital products (apps, software, courses).
+Background -- my podcasts (MegaMaker, Product People) focus on a very specific niche.
+They're for software developers, designers, and other makers who want to launch their own software products.

 How many of my listeners might support my show?